yorkshiretwist/lyricalculator/README.md

 I also have to admit I found the MusicBrainz API a little confusing - they have a more complex model than I expected (release groups, releases, media, recordings etc etc) so there may be more efficient ways of querying their API than I have employed.

-So subsequent requests for the same artist are quicker, the list of albums (with song metadata) and the details for each song (lyrics and stats) are cached with a simple file-based cache.
+To make subsequent requests for the same artist quicker, the list of albums (with song metadata) and the details for each song (lyrics and stats) are cached with a simple file-based cache.

+Albums and songs are relatively slow-moving, i.e. they don't change very often (unless the artist is [Steve Lawson](https://www.stevelawson.net/), who seemingly releases an album every few weeks).
+Therefore a cache with a long lifetime is probably acceptable.

 If this were a "proper" system I would certainly have stored these in some kind of document database; probably Elasticsearch, so I could take advantage of it's advanced text parsing.
+The cache could also be expired triggered by external events, or results from a background process.

 ## Further developments